 About The CIT Savings Builder

 There’s a lot about CIT that makes them a great bank.
 First, they have a century of experience, so they know what they’re doing.
-Second, they currently hold $50 billion in assets as of March 31, 2019, making them one of the largest banks in the U.S.
+Second, First Citizens Bank and CIT recently merged, which created a top 20 US financial institution with more than $100 billion in assets as of January 2022. making them one of the largest banks in the U.S.

 CIT is also great for those who like to hold their money with a company that cares about their community.
 CIT has a number of community programs; for instance, their employees volunteer throughout the year, they invest in clean energy, and they focus on helping the underserved in their home community of Southern California.